<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 We all know that one of the most important parts of owning an inground pool is keeping it clean.
 Slacking on maintenance can damage your pool and let’s face it, no one wants to see their sparkling oasis turn into a swamp.
 Luckily, you have a few options when it comes to keeping your pool clean.

 You might be thinking, “Well, it’s not that hard to keep the pool from turning into a green swamp”.
 True, but the reality is your pool can be dirty even if it’s not an ugly green color.
-Cloudy water can indicate chemical imbalance, and even clear water can have hidden issues.
+Cloudy water can indicate a chemical imbalance and even clear water can be imbalanced or have other hidden issues.

 So how do you keep the pool water clear of bacteria and parasites?

-At River Pools, we manufacture, install, and service fiberglass swimming pools across North America, but we are much more than just a fiberglass pool company.
-We strive to provide the best educational content for pool shoppers and owners around the world, and that includes keeping up with new technology and breakthrough products.
+At River Pools, we specialize in manufacturing fiberglass swimming pools that get installed for homeowners across North America, but we are much more than just a fiberglass pool manufacturer.
+We strive to provide pool shoppers and pool owners around the world with access to the best educational content, which includes keeping up with new technology and breakthrough products.

 Let’s start with the basics...